Madblox/Madblox-Public/README.md

 # What is This?
-this is Free and Public version of Madblox it haves less features and less pages
+This is Free and Public version of Madblox it haves less features and less pages

 # When it will released?
 TBA, follow updates on our Discord